-Our 7.00% Series D Cumulative Redeemable Preferred Stock ("Series D Preferred"), is classified as mezzanine equity in our condensed consolidated balance sheets because it is redeemable at the option of the shareholder upon a change of control of greater than 50% in accordance with ASC 480-10-S99 "Distinguishing Liabilities from Equity," which requires mezzanine equity classification for preferred stock issuances with redemption features which are outside of the control of the issuer.
+Our 7.00% Series D Cumulative Redeemable Preferred Stock ("Series D Preferred") is classified as mezzanine equity on our condensed consolidated balance sheets because it is redeemable at the option of the shareholder upon a change of control of greater than 50% in accordance with ASC 480-10-S99 "Distinguishing Liabilities from Equity," which requires mezzanine equity classification for preferred stock issuances with redemption features which are outside of the control of the issuer.
 A change in control of our company, outside of our control, is only possible if a tender offer is accepted by over 90% of our shareholders.
 All other change in control situations would require input from our Board of Directors.
 We will periodically evaluate the likelihood that a change of control greater than 50% will take place, and if we deem this probable, we would adjust the Series D Preferred presented in mezzanine equity to their redemption value, with the offset to gain (loss) on extinguishment.
 We currently believe the likelihood of a change of control greater than 50% is remote.

 Under a third open market sales agreement with Cantor Fitzgerald (the "Series D Preferred ATM Program"), we may, from time to time, offer to sell shares of our Series D Preferred, having an aggregate offering price of up to \$50.0 million, through Cantor Fitzgerald, acting as sales agent and/or principal.
-During thesix months ended June 30, 2018, we sold approximately 0.1 million shares of our Series D Preferred for net proceeds of \$2.2 million.
-As of June 30, 2018, we had remaining capacity to sell up to \$18.6 million of Series D Preferred under the Series D Preferred ATM Program.
+During thenine months ended September 30, 2018, we sold approximately 0.1 million shares of our Series D Preferred for net proceeds of \$2.2 million under our Series D Preferred ATM Program.
+As of September 30, 2018, we had remaining capacity to sell up to \$18.6 million of Series D Preferred under the Series D Preferred ATM Program.